Sale: 560 / Evening Sale, Dec. 06. 2024 in Munich Lot 18

 Height: each ca. 202 cm (79.5 in).

-• Incomparably groundbreaking: In retrospect, Balkenhol described this outstanding seminal piece as a “key work” in his oeuvre.
+• Groundbreaking: In retrospect, Balkenhol described this outstanding seminal piece as a “key work” in his oeuvre.

 • Of museum quality: The first sculptures of human figures Balkenhol created in his typical coarse style

-• Archetypal aesthetics on a captivating monumental scale.
+• Archetypal aesthetics in a captivating monumental size.

 • From the year of his artistic breakthrough.